Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 - `testAddXmlElementNull`;
 - `testAddXmlElementNotNull`;

 The difference between both resides on the `atts` and `data` parameters being null or not.
-In other words, in the `testAddXmlElementNull` the values of these two parameters are null and the other case test they aren't.
+In other words, in the `testAddXmlElementNull` the values of these two parameters are null and in the other case test they aren't.

-We didn't test all the combinations between `atts` and `data`, since it would be redudant to test the cases below, due to the fact that, as explained before, one condicition doesn't influece the other.
+We didn't test all the combinations between `atts` and `data`, since it would be redundant to test the cases below, due to the fact that, as explained before, one condition doesn't influence the other.

 - `atts` = null, `data` != null;
 - `atts` != null, `data` = null

-Both tests performs an `Assertions.assertEquals`:
+Both tests use an `Assertions.assertEquals`:

 ```java
 // testAddXmlElementNull